alexviolet123/Lecture_notes/README.md

 # Lecture_notes
-Keep a record of some interesting lectures I have attended
+Keep a record of some interesting lectures I have attended.